astronomer/airflow-guides/guides/what-is-an-operator.md

         autocommit=False
     )
 ```
 This operator will issue a sql statement against a postgres database.
-Credentials for the database are stored hose are stored in an airflow connection called `my_postgres_connection`.
+Credentials for the database are stored in an airflow connection called `my_postgres_connection`.
 If you look at the code for the `PostgresOperator`, it uses a `PostgresHook` to actually interact with the database.

 [PostgresOperator](https://github.com/apache/airflow/blob/master/airflow/operators/postgres_operator.py)
 ## SSH Operator